Research fellowship opportunities

 Demonstrate yourself as a leader in your field

-If you are successful in applying for a fellowship, it demonstrates not only your passion for the subject but your ability to secure funding for your research and in many cases fellowships are a step towards becoming a leader in your field.
+Attaining a fellowship demonstrates your passion for research and your ability to secure funding.
+In many cases fellowships are a step towards becoming a leader in your field.

 Your fellowship in the School of Biosciences

-The School has outstanding facilities for research and a very good track record of nurturing and supporting high quality Early Career Researchers during their fellowship and beyond.
+We have outstanding research facilities and an excellent track record of nurturing high quality early career researchers during their fellowship and beyond.